Menu Close

 Bestseller No. 2

-Utopia Kitchen Cereal Containers Storage – 4 Pack Airtight Food Storage Containers & Cereal Dispenser For Pantry Organization And Storage – Canister Sets For Kitchen Counter
+Utopia Kitchen Cereal Containers Storage – Liter Airtight Food Storage Containers & Cereal Dispenser For Pantry Organization And Storage (Clear, 4 Liter Pack of 4)

-• SET OF CEREAL CONTAINER – The set includes high-quality cereal containers sizing 9.4 x 4.4 x 9.4 inches with 4 liters/135.25 Oz capacity along with plain stickers and a white chalkboard marker for ease of labeling.
+• Set of Cereal Containers – The set includes high-quality cereal containers along with plain stickers and a white chalkboard marker for ease of labeling.

-• STURDY AND DURABLE – The premium quality plastic composition of the home edit containers gives them a sturdy and strong structure making them extremely efficient and ensuring long durability.
+• Sturdy & Durable – The premium quality plastic composition of the home edit containers gives them a sturdy and strong structure making them extremely efficient and ensuring long durability.

 Bestseller No. 3